AymenSegni/AymenSegni/README.md

 - Dedicated Platform / Site Reliability Engineering Leader with over a decade of experience in architecting, building, deploying, and managing large-scale Cloud platforms and Kubernetes/Containers environments.
 - Proven leader in driving Cloud Native transformations, enhancing SRE practices, and ensuring secure, efficient, and resilient systems.

-I'm a technology enthusiast who love to:
+I'm a technology enthusiast who loves to:

-- share with others
+- Share with others
-- write articles especially on [RunItOnCloud](https://aymen-segni.com), Medium (and more...)
+- write articles
 - give talks
 - record technical videos
 ...